 By Dr. Fiona, a veterinarian and blogger for pet insurance provider, Pets Best Insurance

 All dogs lick, but some dogs lick in excess.
-In these situations, there is often a medical or behavioral reason for the licking.
-Here are nine reasons dogs lick excessively.
+There is often a behavioral or medical reason for the licking.

 Behavioral reasons for why a dog licks are far more common than medical reasons.
 It is not usually the sign of a serious health condition.
 This behavior might include the dog licking or grooming themselves, furniture or other surfaces, and even you!
 Dogs may lick because they like the salty taste of their owner’s skin, as a sign of affection, or out of habit and boredom.
 Licking can also be calming or soothing, much like when people receive a relaxing massage.

 When behavior driven licking is excessive, resulting in hot spots, hair loss, or skin irritation avoid punishing your dog.
 Redirect their focus by giving alternative activities to keep them occupied.
 Positive reinforcement training can also help curb licking behavior by rewarding your dog when they perform the desired behavior.
 For example, rewarding your dog for stopping their licking when you say “Leave it.”

 - Boredom and/or anxiousness

 - To calm or soothe